HarveyBrezinaConniffe/threex.paths/README.md

 ```

 And finally that will be called when the object reaches a new point in the array.
-All of those functions get one input that is the object it was called for.
+All of these functions get one input that is the object it was called for.

 **NOTE: This has been testes with meshes but should work with particals.**